cuhtis/pymon/README.md

 ## TODO

+* Add support for other programs than Python
 * Add support for use as a library
 * Add support for multiple apps/processes
 * Be installable as a pip library/module